Do you want to track the performance of your marketing campaigns using UTM codes?

 MonsterInsights lets you add Google Analytics to your WordPress admin dashboard within just a few clicks.
 You can also use this plugin to create UTM codes and track URLs in WordPress.

 The best part about MonsterInsights is that it’s beginner-friendly and easy to set up.
-It lets you create custom analytics reports, user behavior reports, SEO ranking reports, and more within your WordPress dashboard.
+It makes adding Google Analytics 4 to your site a breeze.
+It also lets you create custom analytics reports, user behavior reports, SEO ranking reports, and more within your WordPress dashboard.

 Without further delay, let’s get started with creating UTM Codes in WordPress using MonsterInsights.